shakes76/PatternFlow/recognition/s4588047/README.md

 ### How to run
 The path in driver.py is _C:\Users\Yousif\Desktop\3710\AKOA_Analysis_ change this to the unzipped data path when running the model.

+If you get a GPU error uncomment this line on top of driver.py and it will use the CPU only `#os.environ["CUDA_VISIBLE_DEVICES"] = "-1"`

 Once the requirements are met, executing the test script out of the box would load the data and plot a sample image from the training dataset.
 Furthermore, 10 reconstruction plots will be printed after the model has been trained and follows a plot of the losses.
 Moreover, the Pixel CNN network is trained and an image sample of one of the validation images is printed along with its code indices.
 Lastly, a new code indices are generated and passed to the decoder resulting in an image of the new code and decoder output of that code.

 ##  Result